+Medical Microbiology (5).
+Lec.
+4, Lab.
+3, Pr., Bl 201, Graduate standing or Departmental approval.
+Etiology, epidemiology, vector controls, identification and pathogenesis of microorganisms of medical importance to man.
+This course may be tion.
+This course may be taught concurrently with BI 403.

 603. General Virology (5).
 Lec.
 4, Lab.
-4, Pr., BI 201, Graduate standing or Departmental approval.

-The molecular biology of bacterial, plant, and animal viruses; pathogenesis, diagnosis; and procedures for isolation, cultivation, and purification.
-This course may be taught concurrently with BI 403.
+4, Pr., Bl 201, Graduate standing or Departmental approval.
+The molecular biology of bacterial, plant, and animal viruses; pathogenesis, diagnosis; and procedures for isolation, cultivation, and purificataught concurrently with BI 401.